sulafana-ka/salesdashboard/README.md

 -Regional Analysis: A donut chart that ranks sales performance by region.

--Product Performance : A clustered bar chart illustrating total quatity sold in each category to track customer preference and trends .
+-Product Performance : A clustered bar chart illustrating total quantity sold in each category to track customer preference and trends .

 -Sales Rep Performance: A visual breakdown of sales contributions from each sales representative.

--Payment Method and Channel Usage: Two key slicers convey trends in how customers are paying and channel used for this bussiness ,it wil help to analyze and understand the business
+-Payment Method and Channel Usage: Two key slicers convey trends in how customers are paying and channel used for this bussiness ,it wil help to analyze and understand the business.

 🛠️ Tools and Technologies

 -Data Source: sales_dataset.csv

 -Visualization Tool: Power BI (.pbix file)

 📁 Repository Contents

 -sales_dataset.csv: The raw dataset used for the analysis.

 -SALES DASHBOARD.pbix: The Power BI file containing the dashboard visualizations and data model.